Ampharos130/project-3-frontend/README.md

 # The Last Chapter

-An application that allows you to search, view, purchase and remove books from an api.
+An application that allows the user to list out all their favorite books .

 ## Technologies Used